 Pennsylvania state law does not care where you received the conviction.
 The state law only cares whether you satisfy the other requirements for restoring your gun rights.
 However, the PA restoration does not relieve the federal ban, which applies to those convicted of a felony.
 In order for the restoration

-In Pennsylvania you must have your civil rights in order to have the federal law not prohibit you from owning a firearm.
+In Pennsylvania you must have your civil rights in order to have the federal law lifted that prohibits felons from possessing a firearm.
 Your voting rights are restored immediately upon release from incarceration so you do not have to restore your right to vote.
 The right to serve on a jury is taken away if you have ever been convicted of a crime punishable by more than one year in prison.
-This right can only be restored by getting a pardon.
+This right is only restored with a pardon.
 Additionally, you lose the right to hold public office if you have been convicted of embezzlement of public money, bribery, perjury, other infamous crimes (any felony basically).
-That right can only be restored through a governor's pardon.
-Therefore, if you lost the right to serve on a jury or hold public office and have not been granted a pardon then the federal law will prohibit you from owning or possessing a firearm even if the state restores the right.
+That right also can only be restored through a governor's pardon.
+Therefore, if you lost the right to serve on a jury or hold public office and you have not received a pardon, then the federal law will prohibit you from owning or possessing a firearm even if the court granted the state restoration.

-Typically, the process takes three to four months, depending on your particular circumstances, the court’s workload at the time of your petition, and whether there are any objections from the government or other interested parties.
+Typically, the PA firearm rights restoration process takes three to four months, depending on your particular circumstances, the court’s workload at the time of your petition, and whether there are any objections from the District Attorney's Office or other interested parties.
 Pennsylvania law requires that the court hold a hearing on your application before it can restore your gun rights.
-We base our estimates of how long a case will take on how long the average is for that service in that state.
-Some cases, however, can take less or more time depending on the facts of the case, whether the DA is agreeing or objecting, the age of the case, etc. We work on your case as fast as we can and assist the court and DA in anything they need to get your case heard.